Sensors: Data Processing

 1. Open a project with associated acceleration data

-2. Select Data > ACC: Compute ODBA
+2. Select Data > Acceleration > Compute ODBA

 Additional lanes will be shown containing a visual representation of the ODBA results per grouping, i.e. per acceleration source.
 In addition to the overall mean ODBA the individual axis mean values are shown as well.